jtgry/blessyourheart/content/_index.md

 blocks:
 - template: block-image
   heading: Welcome!
-  content: We are a mother daughter team specializing in farmhouse and french country
+  content: We are a mother daughter team and we are passionate about home decor and
-    decor and is passionate about making the vision for your home come true!
+    serving others!
+We love each and every one of our customers and want to help you fulfill the vision for your home!
+Our store is our happy place!
+We look forward to meeting you and hope that Bless Your Heart becomes your happy place too!
   image: uploads/AmyandMelanie2.jpg
   image_alignment: left
   button_text: Learn More